2026 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 [IMPORTANT NOTICE!]

-・Zoom URL will be notified to the students via KU-LMS (Notification function).
+・Zoom URL and video viewing instructions will be notified to the students via KU-LMS (Notification function).

-・All EOL sessions were online until FY2023, but starting in FY2024, the course format will be to take at least 8 face-to-face sessions in a classroom.
+・All EOL course format will be to take at least 8 face-to-face sessions in a classroom.
 Students are required to confirm the classroom location.

 ・PC is required for the course (not via tablet or smart phone).